Pennsylvania & New Jersey Workers’ Compensation Lawyers

 Federal workers are protected under four major disability programs through the Department of Labor.
 These compensation programs provide wage replacement, medical care, vocational rehabilitation, and other benefits to federal workers and their dependents in cases where the worker has suffered a workplace injury or occupational disease.

 If you are injured at work while performing work duties or have developed an occupational disease stemming from your work environment, you may be protected by federal or state Workers’ Compensation laws.
-As an employee you are entitled to a safe working environment free from employer discrimination.
-You must prove that your condition or injury is work related.
+As an employee, you are entitled to a safe working environment free from employer discrimination, religious discrimination, or LGBTQ discriminations.
+You must prove that your condition or injury is work-related.
 The claim may be denied by your employer’s insurance company.
-In many instances your claim can only be won through settlement negotiations or trial.
+In many instances, your claim can only be won through settlement negotiations or trial.
 If your job has caused you injury and you can’t work, contact one of our knowledgeable Workers’ Compensation lawyers in New Jersey, Pennsylvania, or Maryland to discuss the medical benefits, monetary compensation, wage loss, and partial and total disability payments you may be entitled to.

 Legal Assistance for Workers’ Compensation Claims and Appeals

 Filing a claim for Workers’ Compensation can be complicated and frustrating.
 Your employer’s insurance carrier may try to deny your benefits with many different tactics, such as asserting that you were not injured at work, that your condition does not warrant compensation, or that it was a pre-existing condition.

 If you believe you have been unjustly denied, an experienced Workers’ Compensation lawyer at the Law Offices of Eric A. Shore can provide the legal help and guidance you need.
 Submit an online contact form or call 1-800-CANT-WORK.